fegastal/42SP-Labs-Notes/README.md

 ---

+## Schedule according to the project objective

+It is also important to say that, as a matter of strategy, my 42 Labs project had as its total practical focus the implementation step of these data structures - mainly the binary tree - in order to consolidate well the knowledge.
+The project is very extensive, involves the study of many new concepts, and therefore it was necessary to establish an order of priority in this regard.

+---

 ## Phase 1 - Initial Studies 📚

 After reading the subject, I had an impression that it was a project similar to the creation of two programs - server and client - that communicate through signals (SIGUSR1 e SIGUSR2), [MiniTalk](https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/Minitalk_fgastal-.pdf).